chuma-beep/OMOTAILOR/README.md

 # OMOTAILOR
-this a template for an fashion website I am currently building.
+this a template for a fashion website I am currently building.